defgsus/django-joblog/README.md

         # ...other stuff...
 ```

-If you are using [Live updates](#live-updates) and need to make sure that the second log (Inside transaction)
+If you are using [Live updates](#live-updates) and need to make sure that the second log
-is immediately stored to the database you need to define a second database connection.
+("Inside transaction") is immediately stored to the database you need to define a second
+database connection.
 It can just be a copy of the `'default'` database setting.

 ### live updates